Srimushnam: Landmarks

 The temple had contributions from Medieval Cholas of the 10th century with later expansions by Thanjavur Nayak king Achuthappa Nayak.
 A granite wall surrounds the temple, enclosing all the shrines and the temple tanks.
-There is a seven-tieredrajagopuram, the temple’s gateway tower.
+There is a seven-tiered rajagopuram, the temple’s gateway tower.

 Six daily rituals and three yearly festivals are held at the temple, of which the Chariot festival, celebrated during the Tamil month of Vaikasi (April–May), being the most prominent.
 The festival also symbolises Hindu-Muslim unity in the region – the flag of the chariot is provided by Muslims; they take offerings from the temple and present to Allah in the mosques.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.